How to Use Video for Customer Support, Retention, and Upsell

 Using video for these knowledge base topics (and more) makes them easier to digest.
 Answering these low-hanging how-to questions upfront increases your deflection rate, saving you time for cases more deserving of support’s attention.

 It also improves the overall B2C and B2B customer experience.
 Wouldn’t you be happier finding a convenient video answer in a knowledge base search instead of waiting for support to get back to you?

 Our own Knowledge Base is full of video guidance.
 This particular video, which covers how to embed videos into emails, lives on the relevant Knowledge Base page alongside text instructions, letting users choose whether they want to read or watch.

 How a Video Knowledge Base Boosts Your Video SEO

 Search engine algorithms prioritize pages with high-quality content.
 Video is a great way to increase your site’s level of quality.

 But search engine crawlers need a little extra help figuring out what your videos are about.
 Adding descriptions and tags to your knowledge base videos closes the gap.
 SEO-optimized videos that live on your site’s URL are a low-effort, high-impact way to give your site an extra search engine boost.

 Sometimes, a simple how-to just won’t cut it.
 When your knowledge base can’t solve the problem, customers contact support.

-Asynchronous Video Support
+Save Time with Asynchronous Video Support

 Pre-recorded (or “asynchronous”) video can minimize or even eliminate: